tizianotenaglia/IAM-LAB-SC300/IAM Project Entra ID/6. Workload identities/6.1-app-registration/app-registration.md

 credentials, Redirect URIs, Supported account types "My organization only", State Activated.*

 <a name="tripped-twice"></a>
-#### ***Next came the client secret, and this is where I actually tripped up twice, which ended up being a
-good lesson in itself.
+#### Next came the client secret, and this is where I actually tripped up twice, which ended up being a good lesson in itself.
 The first time, I created a new client secret under Certificates & secrets and then navigated away from the page before copying the Value - and it turns out Entra only shows that Value once, right at creation.
-Once you leave the page, it's masked forever, even for an admin, even if you go looking for it later.*** On top of that, I initially grabbed the wrong thing anyway: the Secret ID (a GUID that just identifies the secret record) instead of the Value (the actual secret string used to authenticate) - they sit right next to each other in the same row and are very easy to confuse if you don't know to look for the difference.
+Once you leave the page, it's masked forever, even for an admin,even if you go looking for it later.
+On top of that, I initially grabbed the wrong thing anyway: the Secret ID (a GUID that just identifies the secret record) instead of the Value (the actual secret string used to authenticate) - they sit right next to each other in the same row and are very easy to confuse if you don't know to look for the difference.
 I ended up creating a second client secret